 In terms of the structure of the test, the ACT Math section is shorter and will only give you a single minute to answer each question.
 The emphasis of ACT Math is on how well you remember or memorize how to perform certain calculations depending on the problem or the topic.
 It is processed-based, in a sense, because what you need to do is to remember how to do the process of the calculations instead of the actual calculations themselves because you are allowed to use a calculator for the entire duration of the test.

 On the other hand, SAT Math is divided into two sections: no calculator and with a calculator.
 You will have more than a minute to answer each of the questions in the SAT Math section, which means that you will have more time compared to ACT Math.
 However, you also have to consider the possibility that you really need all the time you can have when answering SAT Math because the emphasis is on critical thinking rather than on memorizing formulas and computations.
 Also, you really need to know how to use manual computations because a portion of the test will not allow you to use a calculator.
+Check out our post on the seven common mistakes on the SAT Math test.

 What is the Difference Between the ACT and SAT Reading Sections?